Kaya-Sem/dotfiles/README.md

-Use in dotfiles folder to symlink $HOME
+Use in dotfiles folder to symlink $HOME \n
 `stow .`